 3. Procurement security

-In June 2018 the European Parliament, Commission and Council updated the objectives for renewables, giving the go ahead for one of the eight legislative proposals of the Clean Energy Package.
+In November 2018 the European Parliament, Commission and Council updated the objectives for renewables, giving the go ahead for one of the eight legislative proposals of the Clean Energy Package.
 By 2030, the European Union’s renewable energy must cover 32% of energy consumption, compared to the previous target of 27%, with an upwards revision clause by 2023.
-The legislative process for the entire package of measures is under way.

 The challenge of renewable energies